-- 31 December 2027 is deadline for CE marking of all new and legacy high-risk medical devices
+- 31 December 2027 is deadline for CE marking of all legacy high-risk medical devices

 - On 10 July 2019, ECHA’s Member State Committee adopted the “Recommendation to amend the Annex XIV (Authorisation) entries to DEHP, BBP, DBP and DIBP”.
 This is ECHA’s last step on the process started in December 2014 and July 2017, when DEHP was added on the Candidate List for Authorisation under REACH respectively for its endocrine disrupting properties to the environment and human health